Flash-X/Flash-X-docs/docs/source/Grid.rst

 ~~~~~

 | As a part of implicit time advancement we end up with a system of
   equations that needs to be solved at every time step.
-In the HYPRE
+In |flashx| the
-  linear algebra package is used to solve these systems of equations.
+  HYPRE linear algebra package is used to solve these systems of
-  Therefore it is necessary to install Hypre if this capability of
+  equations.
+Therefore it is necessary to install Hypre if this
-  Flash-X is to be used.
+  capability of |flashx| is to be used.
-| is the API function which solves the system of equations.
-This API is
+| ``Grid/Grid_advanceDiffusion`` is the API function which solves the
-  provided by both the split and unsplit solvers.
-The unsplit solver
+  system of equations.
+This API is provided by both the split and
-  uses HYPRE to solve the system of equations and split solver does a
+  unsplit solvers.
+The unsplit solver uses HYPRE to solve the system of
-  direct inverse using Thomas algorithm.
-Note that the split solver
+  equations and split solver does a direct inverse using Thomas
+  algorithm.
+Note that the split solver relies heavily on PFFT
-  relies heavily on PFFT infrastructure for data exchange and a
+  infrastructure for data exchange and a significant portion of work in
-  significant portion of work in split involves PFFT routines.
-In the
+  split ``Grid_advanceDiffusion`` involves PFFT routines.
+In the unsplit
-  unsplit solver the data exchange is implicitly done within HYPRE and
+  solver the data exchange is implicitly done within HYPRE and is
-  is hidden.
+  hidden.
-| The steps in unsplit are as follows:
+| The steps in unsplit ``Grid_advanceDiffusion`` are as follows:

 -  Setup HYPRE grid object